 Solving hard, practical problems by decoding nature

 What do we mean by Decoding Nature?
-It's the step changes in our ability to acquire, analyse and act on nature’s information to solve hard, practical problems across the production of food, materials and chemicals, and transform these systems into an an engine for thriving ecosystems and human health.
+It's the step changes in our ability to acquire, analyse and act on nature’s information to solve hard, practical problems across the production of food, materials and chemicals, and transform these systems into an engine for thriving ecosystems and human health.

 This is ultimately accelerating us towards a near future where we will be able to interact with living systems, from human to planet scale, in a similar way to an engineer engaging with a machine.
 This does not replace the magic and mystery of our spiritual and relational interactions with nature.
-Instead, this approach will dramatically enhance our ability to solve problems such as scaling biomanufacturing processes, sourcing the right commodity inputs at the right time for a manufacturing line or developing a medicine to remove environmental toxins from our bodies.

-Ultimately, our interactions with nature will become both predictable and programmable.
+Basecamp Research, Hoxton Farms, Greeneye Technology and InnerPlant are already demonstrating that by decoding nature, ultimately our interactions with nature will become both predictable and programmable.

 1. The first is in the lab itself, where nature is being decoded to produce better foods, materials and chemicals.
 Roboticized laboratories and AI-native bioreactors are collapsing the cost and time to do biological R&D. Processes that required years of painstaking design and pipette work can now be iterated in weeks.
 Giving access to rapidly growing biological datasets to LLMs is underpinning this shift.
 Just a couple months ago, OpenAI and autonomous lab Ginkgo Bioworks announced that GPT-5 had autonomously designed and run 36,000 biological experiments, dropping costs for synthesising a hard-to-make protein by 40%.
 We expect the data flywheel to be dramatic here - as datasets grow, decisions on experimental design will be more intelligent, outcomes better, and R&D cycles get shorter and shorter.